Can I be in Capstone Scholars and the Honors College?

 How do I make sure that I am housed with the Capstone Scholars?

-On the VIP housing application, select Capstone House as the first choice.
+On your housing application, select Capstone Scholars Learning Community as the first choice.
 Make sure to submit the housing application by the May 1 deadline.

 Do I have to room with a Capstone Scholar?